tekakutli/anime_translation/README.md

 ```
 bash streamtranslate.sh
 ```
+## Dependencies
+- Linux, Bash, Mpv, Ffmpeg, Emacs, Subed
+- Whatever model you wish to use
+- Python if you use the "Get Event Timestamps" things
+  - The vad.py thing downloads silero-vad by itself
+- Docker for the LibreGrammar(Language Tool) or the Opus things
+- If you want to translate your Speakers, you need pipewire
+  - As commodity, you will need: wl-copy and wl-paste, if running on wayland
+    - If you don't want them, remove them from streamtranslate.sh
 ## Why X
 - Why Git over Google-Docs or similar?
   - Version Control Systems (git) is an ergonomic tool to pick or disregard from contributions, it enables trully parallel work distribution